ICTQual Level 2 Diploma in Electrical Engineering 30 Credits – 3 Months

 For candidates who already have relevant work experience in the Electrical industry, the following route is available:

-Both routes ensure that candidates either gain the necessary knowledge through training or demonstrate their existing competency to achieve the ICTQual Level 2 Diploma in Electrical Engineering.
+Both routes ensure that learner either gain the necessary knowledge through training or demonstrate their existing competency to achieve the ICTQual Level 2 Diploma in Electrical Engineering.
 This flexible approach caters to both new learners and experienced professionals seeking formal certification.